urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

 "static" modifier
   A method or property with the "static" modifier belongs to the class, not to any object instance A static member can be accesed in the way "${ClassName}.${member}", without creating an object of that class

+static import
+  Allows unqualified access to static members without inheriting from the type containing the static members
+    import static java.lang.Math.*;
+    // Once the static members have been imported, they may be used without qualification: double r = cos(PI * theta); // instead of calling Math.cos(Math.PI * theta);

 Static binding vs dynamic binding private, final and static properties and methods use static binding, which means their implementation will always be the same